blkmgkm66-hue/comet-browser-ai-clone/PRD.md

 # Agentic Browser Automation Platform — Product Requirements Document (PRD)

 ## 1. Product Overview and Goals

 The Agentic Browser Automation Platform is a modular desktop browser built on Chromium/Electron that embeds a multi-model AI assistant and agentic automation engine.
 It enables users and developers to compose, run, and share automated browsing workflows that combine deterministic steps with reasoning-driven actions.

 ### Goals
 - Deliver a reliable Electron-based browser with modern navigation and isolation primitives.
 - Provide an integrated, multi-model AI assistant for reasoning, extraction, and action planning.
-- Ship an agentic workflow engine that can record, edit, simulate, and execute tasks safely.
+- Leverage best-in-class open-source libraries for agentic workflows, graph visualization, and workflow automation.
 - Offer a visual workflow builder and marketplace for sharing automations and agents.
 - Ensure strong security via sandboxing, permissions, an API key vault, and auditability.
 - Build a sustainable ecosystem with a sandbox for testing and monetization options.